DAY 86: SIERRA CITY (1198) TO CAMPSITE (1209.2)

 For some reason there were tons of port a potties lining the road even though there was no one there -turned out that there was a funk festival happening that weekend.
 I really wanted to stay, but Lukas was pretty dead set on hiking out, Sara and Cy were pretty neutral.
 Thankfully this amazing lady Tracey was there in her pickup setting up for the weekend, and she managed to convince Lukas that staying was a good idea and he caved on the condition we only stay one night (spoiler alert that did not happen).

 We set up camp below the road in a sandy spot under a tree and watched people start to trickle in for the festival.
-Went for dinner at the bar in Belden (in the same building as the hotel and general store) for another burger and beer.
-A lot of hikers here, people have skipped up or jumped back in order to hit this festival, I’m pretty excited for some live music.
+Went for dinner at the bar in Belden which was in the same building as the hotel and general store, for another burger and beer.
+A lot of hikers here, people have skipped up or jumped back in order to hit this festival.
+We had no idea this was going on and managed to hit at the perfect time.
+I’m pretty excited for some live music.

 Found out that Joe, Kaylyn and Kristen have gotten off trail.
 Chad went home to Seattle, so of the desert core, only Sara and I are left.
 Makes me sad to think we likely won’t see most of these people ever again.

-My head was hurting pretty bad so I didn’t get to enjoy the first night of the festival and instead took a nap in camp.
-Rallied a little later to meet everyone back on the main grounds, the festival doesn’t officially start until tomorrow but a band was playing for the volunteers and early arrivals, so we danced a little and then called it a night.
-Head is pounding still, not sure what caused it so suddenly.
+My head was hurting pretty bad so I didn’t get to enjoy the first night and instead took a nap in camp.
+Rallied a little later to meet everyone back on the main grounds, the festival doesn’t officially start until tomorrow but a band was playing for the volunteers and early arrivals, so we danced a little, accepted without question by the locals and volunteers, before I called it a night.
+Head is pounding still, not sure what caused it so suddenly today.
 Squished all four of us under Cy and Lukas’ rain fly, Jade and Q are going to drive in and meet us tomorrow night.